linode/docs/docs/guides/kubernetes/migrating-from-aws-lambda-to-knative/index.md

     While the `CREATED` timestamp may be incorrect, the image is valid.
     {{< /note >}}

-1. Now use the `run` command to run the function locally:
+1. Use the `run` command to run the function locally:

     ```command
     func run